seph14/Cinder/android/README.md

 Orientation
 -----------

-To handle orientation changes, add "orientation" to configChanges in AndroidManifest.xml.
+Regardless of whether you use fixed or switchable orientation, always add "orientation" to the android:configChanges tag in AndroidManifest.xml.

 A change in orientation will trigger onResize() with the new viewport dimensions.
 The actual orientation can be checked inside orientation by calling app->getOrientation().
+See the TextureFont sample for an example of how to handle orientation changes.

-To use fixed orientation, remove "orientation" from configChanges and add android:orientation="landscape" to the activity tag.
+To use fixed orientation, add android:orientation="landscape" or "portrait" to the activity tag.

 Note that a fixed orientation app may be paused/restarted multiple times on resumption.
 It is important that you handle resume() correctly and quickly.